first-coding/django-and-web/README.md

 There are some bugs in this project,please bear with me

+# file path
 third director is django file
 first/first/web director is web file

+# run
+The web file need environment in the vscode,you can use Extensions "Live Server" to start web project.by the way,you should change .html run path.

+The django you only use command "python manage.py runserver",but you should install django package and stay same path with manage.py.